 Approval status

-Lenacapavir (SUNLENCA) 463.5mg/3ml subcutaneous injection is approved for use in the United States, United Kingdom, Canada, UAE, South Korea, Hong Kong, Japan, Australia, Israel, and the European Union (27-member states of the European Union, as well as Norway, Iceland and Liechtenstein) for HIV-1 treatment under certain conditions.
+Lenacapavir (SUNLENCA) 463.5mg/3ml subcutaneous injection with 300mg oral lead-in tablets are approved for use in the United States, United Kingdom, Canada, UAE, South Korea, Hong Kong, Japan, Australia, Israel, and the European Union (27-member states of the European Union, as well as Norway, Iceland and Liechtenstein) for HIV-1 treatment under certain conditions.
+For PrEP: Gilead submitted an application to the US FDA for Lenacapavir in December 2024 and was granted priority review with a decision expected by June 19, 2025.
+It is also under review in Brazil, EU (+EEA) and South Africa.

 Regulatory authorities